Step 1 · Equations

 All dark: the catalyst went extinct (\(k\) too high) — Reseed.
 All bright: it saturated the dish (\(F\) too high).
 The interesting universes sit on the boundary between those two fates.

-Step 3 · Presets for Lily
+Step 3 · The wide tank

-presets.json drops into the firmware project (~/Lily) and is baked in at build time.
-Copy C header produces the same data as a lily_presets.h you can paste directly into a chat with your build assistant, or into the firmware source.
-Either way each entry is just four numbers and a name:
+Same kernel, same grid, same parameters — so a preset you save in the lab is a complete description of what the hardware will render. presets.json drops into the firmware project (~/Lily) and is baked in at build time.
+Copy C header produces the same data as a lily_presets.h you can paste straight into the firmware source, or into a chat with your build assistant.
+On the device, the two physical buttons cycle presets and reseed the dish.

 typedef struct {